CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Formal Definition of CSTS

 \subsection{Learning Objects and Representation Views over CSTS}

-While CSTS is defined as a time-indexed attributed multigraph over canonical entities and typed relationships, downstream learning systems typically do not consume the full substrate directly.
+Although CSTS is defined as a time-indexed attributed multigraph over canonical entities and typed relationships, downstream learning systems typically do not consume the full substrate directly.
 Instead, they operate on bounded relational-temporal units derived from the substrate.
-To make this interface explicit, we define a \emph{learning object} in CSTS as a semantically governed, time-bounded view over canonical entities, relationships, and associated state used as the input unit for downstream statistical, graph, or representation-learning models.
-This extension is consistent with CSTS's existing role as an entity-first, relationship-explicit substrate designed to support anomaly detection, metric learning, graph-native models, and embedding-compatible AI systems \cite{zdt_flow,zdt_metric,koukoulis2025selfsup}.
+To make this interface explicit, we define a \emph{learning object} in CSTS as a semantically governed, time-bounded view over canonical entities, relationships, state, and provenance used as the input unit for downstream statistical, graph, or representation-learning models.

+This extension is not a separate ontology.
+CSTS remains ontologically entity-relational.
+Learning objects define the \emph{model-consumption contract} over existing CSTS primitives.

 Formally, let